Blackstone / GSO Senior Floating Rate Term Fund (NYSE:BSL) to Issue Monthly Dividend of $0.08

 Blackstone / GSO Senior Floating Rate Term Fund (NYSE:BSL – Get Rating) declared a monthly dividend on Wednesday, September 14th, Wall Street Journal reports.
-Shareholders of record on Friday, September 23rd will be paid a dividend of 0.082 per share on Friday, September 30th.
-This represents a $0.98 dividend on an annualized basis and a yield of 7.47%.
-The ex-dividend date is Thursday, September 22nd.
-This is an increase from Blackstone / GSO Senior Floating Rate Term Fund’s previous monthly dividend of $0.07.
+Investors of record on Monday, October 24th will be given a dividend of 0.082 per share on Monday, October 31st.
+This represents a $0.98 annualized dividend and a dividend yield of 7.48%.
+The ex-dividend date is Friday, October 21st.

 Blackstone / GSO Senior Floating Rate Term Fund has decreased its dividend payment by an average of 11.4% annually over the last three years.

-Shares of BSL stock opened at $13.17 on Thursday.
-The stock’s fifty day moving average is $13.46 and its two-hundred day moving average is $14.05.
-Blackstone / GSO Senior Floating Rate Term Fund has a fifty-two week low of $12.88 and a fifty-two week high of $17.53.
+Shares of NYSE BSL opened at $13.15 on Friday.
+Blackstone / GSO Senior Floating Rate Term Fund has a one year low of $12.88 and a one year high of $17.53.
+The firm’s 50 day simple moving average is $13.46 and its two-hundred day simple moving average is $14.03.

 Blackstone/GSO Senior Floating Rate Term Fund is a closed-ended fixed income mutual fund launched by The Blackstone Group L.P.
 It is managed by GSO / Blackstone Debt Funds Management LLC.
 The fund invests in the fixed income markets of the United States.
 It seeks to invest in stocks of companies operating across diversified sectors.